 What is Proofreading?

-Proofreaders do a quality check on written content, ensuring that it's free of spelling, grammar, or punctuation errors.
-They are usually the last set of eyes on a piece of content before it's published.
+Before we get started, let’s make sure you understand exactly what you’ll be doing.
+Proofreaders do a quality check on written content, ensuring that it’s free of spelling, grammar, or punctuation errors.
+They are usually the last set of eyes on a piece of content before it’s published.

 Proofreading is an extremely important part of the writing process, and it can be done completely online these days.

-Want to make money proofreading?
+Want to increase your income with proofreading?

 Proofreading vs. Editing

-Proofreaders are sometimes confused with editors or copy editors.
+Proofreaders are often confused with editors or copy editors.
 Copy editors make substantial changes, like restructuring written content or rewriting entire sentences.
 The work proofreaders do is just as important, and it happens after a copy editor has made changes.

 By the time a proofreader gets the content, the piece is entirely written.
-Proofreaders aren’t changing the tone, style, or organization of a piece of writing; they are just fixing little errors that writers inevitably miss no matter how many times they reread their work.
+Proofreaders aren’t changing the tone, style, or organization of a piece of writing; they are just fixing small errors that writers inevitably miss no matter how many times they reread their work.

 Think of proofreaders as the last line of defense for catching any typos, misspellings, or minor grammatical errors.